-- NEW: "Apologies to all upset by a story on Noon News," anchor Tori Campbell tweets
+- "Apologies to all upset by a story on Noon News," anchor Tori Campbell tweets

 - KTVU read the names on air, then apologized